-As you see, the easier part of the workout comes in the middle of winter and the toughest part is in the summer.
-Winter workouts do not mean you do NOTHING - they are just easier in time involvement, mileage, and repetition than the summer season.
-My book Maximum Fitness is a 52 week workout that demonstrates the cycle into 4 x 13 week periods that include:
+As you see, the easier part of the workout comes in the middle of winter, and the toughest part is in the summer.
+Winter workouts do not mean you do nothing; they are just easier in time commitment, mileage and repetition than the summer season.
+My book, "Maximum Fitness," is a 52-week workout that splits the cycle into four 13-week periods that include:

-So, you change your routine a bit.
+So you change your routine a bit.
 Decrease reps of calisthenics, but add weights incrementally each week to build up your strength.
 Cardio options grow by adding more non-impact to your running routine as you taper a bit to prepare for the weight cycle.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.